Avi Brosh's Palisociety Launches All-New Palihouse West Hollywood - ExBulletin

 Avi Brosh’s Palisociety Launches All-New Palihouse West Hollywood

+Reincarnation of the brand’s first signature property marks 15-anniversary of Palisociety’s unique footprint in independent hospitality, design and bespoke travel

-New place, new design, same inimitable point of view.
-At the dawn of his 15–birthday early 2023, Avi Brosh’s Palosociety announced the launch of the brand new Palihouse West Hollywoodnow open on a famous stretch of W.3rd Street in the heart of Los Angeles.
+ANGELS, December 2, 2022 /PRNewswire/ — New location, new design, same unique vantage point.
+At the dawn of his 15–anniversary early 2023, Avi Brosh’s Palosociety announced the launch of the brand new Palihouse West Hollywoodnow open on a famous stretch of W.3rd Street in the heart of Angels.

 A reincarnation and reimagining of the brand’s very first hotel, the new Palihouse West Hollywood features 95 rooms, two signature restaurants, a guest-only pool and lounge, and Palisociety’s unique and irreverent take on luxury hospitality, inside as well as outside.